Director, Sinai Center for Thrombosis

 Over the past decade, numerous advances in the treatment of patients with coronary artery disease have been made that were influenced by the discoveries made by Dr. Gurbel and his research team.
 Dr. Gurbel instituted the field of personalized antiplatelet therapy in the era of dual antiplatelet therapy (DAPT) by demonstrating:

 Dr. Gurbel earned his medical degree at the University of Maryland School of Medicine and completed an internship and residency in Internal Medicine at Duke University Medical Center in Durham, North Carolina.
-Dr. Gurbel then completed a fellowship in Pulmonary and Critical Care at Johns Hopkins University, followed by fellowships in Cardiovascular Disease and Interventional Cardiology as well as a chief residency in Internal Medicine at Duke.
+Dr. Gurbel then completed a fellowship in Pulmonary and Critical Care at Johns Hopkins University, followed by fellowships in Cardiovascular Disease and Interventional Cardiology, as well as a chief residency in Internal Medicine at Duke.
 He is board-certified in internal medicine, cardiovascular disease, and interventional cardiology by the American Board of Internal Medicine.
 In addition to prolific research, Dr. Gurbel remains one of the busiest cardiac interventionalist’s on the east coast.
-In 2011, Dr. Gurbel was recognized by the US News World Report, The Washington Post Magazine, and other agencies as being one of the “best physicians” in America.
+In 2011, Dr. Gurbel was recognized by the US News World Report, The Washington Post Magazine, Best Doctors, and other agencies as being one of the “best physicians” in America.